 Over the next 6 years (what I call my MBA) I spent time going back and forth between New York, Dallas and Delhi while working on nearly a dozen startups with friends.
 For this post I won’t jump into each startup, I’ll aim to cover each startup in future posts; what we did, why it worked / didn’t work and what we learned.
 For now I’ll keep it visual with a few pictures over these amazing 6 years.

 2012–2015 was an interesting time in the Indian tech eco-system.
 It reminded me of New York in 2006–2009.
 There was this luring new energy around early stage tech Indian startups and hackers.
 Mobile phone penetration was starting to begin, access to internet was spreading and a few interesting early stage companies were starting to emerge (eg. Flipkart, Snapdeal, etc).
 I knew with time, as smart phones get cheaper and the internet more pervasive, India would become a serious needle mover in the global tech scene.
 I wanted to be a part of this and felt the previous 6 years gave me enough experience on how to build a startup.
 But was I confident enough to understand the problems of the average Indian ?
 It’s societal problems?
 Identify Indian market opportunities?
 Although I spent middle and high school in India — I was too “Coconut”, I was still too foreign.
 Over the previous 6 years my trips to India were more as a “guest” and not a resident.
 To better understand the fundamentals, I needed to immerse myself into India, fully.

 In late 2014 I took the call to sell my house in Dallas and move back to India.
-In 2015 I founded Lazy Eight.
+In 2016 I founded Lazy Eight.
 A vehicle to help and in turn learn from as many Indian brands as humanly possible.
-In 2019 I founded Khoob — where we build and invest in interesting Indian companies.
+In 2019 I founded Khoob .
+A vehicle to build and invest in as many interesting Indian companies as humanly possible.